grommunio/admin-api/doc/rst/grommunio-admin-ldap.rst

 ===========

-The grommunio admin ldap module provides functions for configuring and testing the LDAP connection and dowloading or updating users.
+The grommunio admin ldap module provides functions for configuring and testing the LDAP connection and downloading or updating users.

 Commands
 ========